Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/domain.md

 </module>
 ```

 Just like with the simple primary keys, Xomega requires that any `supplied` key fieldset is only used on one object, which allows Xomega to uniquely identify that object by that fieldset alone.
-So, in order to add a reference to your object from any other object, you just need to add its key fieldset to the other object's fields, and this will establish an implicit relationship between them.
+So, in order to add a reference to your object from any other object, you just need to add its key field set to the other object's fields, and this will establish an implicit relationship between them.

 :::tip
 A lot of domain objects with composite keys typically represent sub-objects of another aggregate object in your domain model.
 If you define such objects as **subobjects** in the Xomega model, then they'll automatically include the parent's object key, which could minimize the need to use composite keys in your domain objects.